Skip to main content

 This process usually takes about a month.
 Afterwards, the patent application will be pending for several years prior to substantive review by the patent office, although there are various mechanisms to accelerate this process.

-The U.S. patent system is now a first-to-file system so there is a large incentive to file patent applications as soon as possible.
-That being said, the U.S. still allows one to file a patent application within one year of a public disclosure of the technology.
+The US patent system is now a first-to-file system, so there is a large incentive to file patent applications as soon as possible.
+That being said, the US still allows filing of a patent application within one year of a public disclosure of the technology.
 The rest of the world does not observe this one-year grace period.

 After substantive review of a patent application by the patent office, your attorney may submit a communication with patentability arguments and possibly claim amendments.
 This process may be repeated until the application is allowed or you appeal a rejection.
-It typically takes 3-5 years to obtain a patent, although this is highly dependent upon the field, claim strategy and prosecution strategy.
+It typically takes three to five years to obtain a patent, although this is highly dependent upon the field, claim strategy and prosecution strategy.

-There are various fees associated with a patent including, filing fees, petition fees, issues fees and maintenance fees, which are incurred over a span of approximately fifteen years.
-Of course, you will also incur attorney fees.
+There are various fees associated with a patent – including filing fees, petition fees, issue fees and maintenance fees, which are incurred over a span of approximately 15 years.
+Of course, you also will incur attorney fees.
 The majority of the fees are incurred in the first several years.
-A patent is enforceable from the time that it grants until twenty years after the initial filing date.
+A patent is enforceable from the time that it grants until 20 years after the initial filing date.

 Related articles